 As a parent, can I access the 1098-T?

-Unfortunately the form is made available to students only.
-Just as an employer would not share your W2 with your spouse, we can not share a student’s 1098-T with anyone other than the student.
+No, the form is made available to students only due to confidentiality.
 Students have the ability to access the form as a pdf and can mail/email the form to whomever they wish.

 Why is Box 1 filled in this year?
 Normally it is blank.

-New for tax year 2018, the IRS requires institutions to report the amount paid, in a calendar year, towards Qualified Tuition and Related Expenses instead of the amount billed.
-This change may create more confusion, especially this first year of the transition.
-Families will need to be careful not to report payments this year for Qualified Tuition and Related Expenses reported on the 2017 1098-T form.
+Effective tax year 2018, the IRS required institutions to report the amount paid, in a calendar year, towards Qualified Tuition and Related Expenses instead of the amount billed.

 Box 1 does not match my records of what I paid the school this year, why is that?